paiqo/Databricks-VSCode/README.md

 # Workspace Browser
 ![Workspace Browser](https://github.com/paiqo/Databricks-VSCode/blob/master/images/WorkspaceBrowser.jpg?raw=true "Workspace Browser")
-The workspace Browser connects directly to the Databricks workspace and loads the whole folder strucuture recursively.
+The workspace browser connects directly to the Databricks workspace and loads the whole folder strucuture recursively.
 It displays folders, notebooks and libraries.
 Notebooks and folders and be up- and downloaded manually by simply clicking the corresponding item next them.
 If you do an up-/download on a whole folder or on the root, it will up-/download all items recursively.
 The files are stored in the **localSyncFolder** that you configured in your settings.
 If you click or doubleclick a file, it will be downloaded locally and opened as IPython notebook or respectively as native .r, .scala or .sql file.
 IPython notebooks can then be executed directly against the Databricks cluster again if Databricks-Connect is setup correctly ([Setup Databricks-Connect on AWS](https://docs.databricks.com/dev-tools/databricks-connect.html), [Setup Databricks-Connect on Azure](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect))